Effects of Smoking Marijuana While Pregnant and How to Quit Weed Smoking Weed

 - Increased delinquent behavior.

-Children who are exposed to marijuana as a fetus are more likely to use marijuana and cigarettes in young adulthood 2.
+Children who are exposed to marijuana in utero are more likely to use marijuana and cigarettes in young adulthood.2

 Is Medical Marijuana Use Okay?

 A recent study found that among pregnant women, 3.9% used marijuana in the past month and 7% had used it in the past 2-12 months.
 Past-month use was highest when women were in their first trimester and lowest in the third trimester.13